 ‘The Last Starfighter’ – the second full length, and last largely improvised LP – followed shortly after.
 Then came 2011’s ‘Causal Body’ – the most vocal LP yet, with 17 lo-fi electronic pop songs that remain live favourites, with a sensational live show that drew comparisons to John Maus.

-Gwynne continues to be a key member and core songwriter in the SAMA-winning Machines in Heaven, and has also been working on new material for several projects,.
-The long-awaited Black Tarot will be released in early 2018 by Hot Gem.
+Gwynne continues to be a key member and core songwriter in the award-winning Machines in Heaven, and has also been working on new material for several projects,.
+The long-awaited Black Tarot will be released 25.05 2018 by Hot Gem.